dexie/dexie-website/docs/Table/Table.hook('creating').md

 title: "Table.hook('creating')"
 ---

+> [!NOTE]
-*NOTE: Since Dexie 3.0, there is a new API superior to this hooks API: [DBCore](/docs/DBCore/DBCore).
-There is NO PLAN for deprecation of this hooks API though, but it in future, we may extract this API to an addon.*
+> Since Dexie 3.0, there is a new API superior to this hooks API: [DBCore](/docs/DBCore/DBCore).
+There is NO PLAN to deprecate this hooks API though, but we may extract this API to an add-on in the future.

 ### Syntax